Pre-planning versus pre-funding? I've heard both terms, what is the difference?

 Modern mausoleums offer a number of options to meet the preferences and budgets of most families.

 Natural burial is a way of caring for the dead with minimal environmental impact.
 Only burial shrouds or natural biodegradable caskets can be used.
 Burial vaults are not permitted.
 Embalming is not required.
 Memorials are limited to natural granite blocks supplied by the cemetery.
 The granite may be inscribed with the name of the deceased and dates of birth and death.
-Decorations are not permitted.
-Cremated remains are not allowed.
+Decorations are not permitted

 Green burial is available at the Kateri Meadow Natural Burial Preserve at Most Holy Redeemer Cemetery and St. Michael’s Meadow in Calvary Cemetery.